 Applications in the UK usually take eight weeks when using the standard service.
 Please be aware that it may take longer than this and the University has no control over when your application will be decided.

 If you apply using the Super Priority Service, you should get a decision on your application the same day as your appointment.
 It then takes up to two weeks to receive your new visa if you will receive a BRP card.
 Please be aware that at peak times, appointment availability may be limited.

 You should receive the decision on your visa application by email or letter.
 Please read the email or letter carefully as it will contain important information about your visa.

 After your visa is granted

-Digital status or Biometric Residence Permit (BRP)
+Electronic visa (eVisa) or Biometric Residence Permit (BRP)